Audi Q4 E-Tron interior, tech and comfort

 How is the quality and layout?

 The Q4’s cabin is very, very Audi.
 By that we mean it’s quite a dark, Germanic cabin with red and silver highlights.
-You can lighten things up with some brighter colour options for the seats, but overall it still feels very familiar if you’ve just stepped out of, say, a Q3 or a Q5.
+You can lighten things up with some brighter colour options for the seats, but, overall, it will still feel familiar if you have had some experience with Audi products before.

 The little lozenge shaped gear selector sits on its own little shelf, which juts out from the main dash.
 It looks good, and it feels pleasantly tactile when you use it, but it’s so much less space-efficient than the VW ID.4’s gear selector, which is mounted up on the side of the instrument panel, behind the wheel.
 You do feel as if the Audi’s little shelf is a bit of wasted space.